You can ask questions about our service, shipping issues, custom Chinese calligraphy, or anything else you might want to know.

 Is this Original Art or Prints?

-All of the art that we sell is real hand-painted.
-This art is created by talented artists from various places in China.
+With very few exceptions, the art that we sell is completely hand-painted (the exceptions are partial prints that are carefully declared as such).
+This hand-painted art is created by talented artists from various places in China.
 About 90% of the art we sell comes from artists that Sandy (my business partner) or I have a personal relationship with.
 We have met the artists, and watched them work.
 Sometimes we have paintings commissioned exclusively for Oriental Outpost, and several artists in China depend on us for the majority of their household income.

 I know that is seems strange that you can buy original art for less than the price of a print from us, but it's true!
 China is an inexpensive place to live, Sandy and I usually make less than $1000 per month, but that is enough to live comfortably here.